Fisholme

 Fisholme is a small area in the East Riding of Yorkshire, England that is situated between Brigham and Emmotland.
 The canal section of the Driffield Navigation leaves Frodingham Beck at this point.
+The name derives from Old English and means the water-meadow near where the fish were caught.

 Location

 0.7 miles south-east of Brigham on the Holderness Plain.